Merox1dev/merox-tools/README.md

 # Warning

-I am not responsible for any misuse or damage resulting from this software.
-Use this tool at your own risk!
+Use this tool responsibly and at your own risk.
+The author is not liable for any harm, misuse, or unintended consequences.